 The signs of emotional abuse and neglect can be subtle.
 Your loved one may appear withdrawn or display sudden behavioral changes.
 They might suffer from depression and experience unexplained weight loss.

 The impact of emotional abuse can be every bit as devastating as physical or sexual abuse.
-If your loved one has suffered at the hands of an emotionally abusive caregiver, call Hollander Law Firm, P.A. for help today.
+If your loved one has suffered at the hands of an emotionally abusive caregiver, call Hollander Law Firm Accident Injury Lawyers for help today.

 Financial predators often view nursing home residents as easy targets.
 Many are cut off from regular contact with their loved ones.
 Some have diminished mental capacities.